Gravenhurst Real Estate Statistics

 You can also visit the Queen Elizabeth II Park and Torrance Barrens.

-Activity relevant to the establishment of Gravenhurst began in the early to mid 19th century.
+Activity relevant to the establishment of Gravenhurst began in the early to mid-19th century.
 Gravenhurst got its start as a modern settlement thanks to the local lumber industry, offering a processing centre in the area, conveniently located on the water for easy transport.
-The building of a road and development of steam ship service on the lake in the middle of the 19th century sped up this process.
+The building of a road and the development of steamship service on the lake in the middle of the 19th century sped up this process.

 Explore these Muskoka District Communities: